Mucorp/titan-summit/index.md

 10. In 12 meetups (3 months) 5 holidays will be allowed.

 11. Non-serious member will be eliminated without intimation.

+12. Weekly goals cant be updated after Thursday 11:59pm (Friday).

-12. Group members will discuss what we learned in last summit.
+13. Group members will discuss what we learned in last summit.
 It is recommended to write the main points of discussion and read them before coming.

 **Note**: Consecutive 3 leaves will result in immediate expulsion from group.